 15. Pack light.

-Pack light, as every airline has strict rules on weight and you will end up paying more for your luggage than the trip.
-What I usually do is 2 pairs of pants + 5 tops = 10 ensembles or 10 days’ worth of clothing.
+Pack light, as every airline has strict rules on weight, and you will pay more for your luggage than for the trip.
+I usually do two pairs of pants + 5 tops = ten ensembles or ten days’ worth of clothing.
 One dress and one skirt.

-Bring like colors so you can get the most of it.
+Bring like colors so you can get the most out of it.
 A splash of color.
 Simple and easy to dress up or down.
 Neutral color sweater, light parka jacket that can bundle up into a nothing pouch.

 16. Skincare, makeup, and personal hygiene.

-Consequently, no need to travel with a huge bottle of your favorite and running the risk of breaking or leaking due to the altitude.
+Consequently, no need to travel with a huge bottle of your favorite and run the risk of breaking or leaking due to the altitude.